LogoActuator Machining

 Tool outputH7/H8/H9 screening class with deviation range and finish.

-Report checkBacklash trade-offs, concentricity risks, and material limits.
+Report checkBacklash trade-offs, position risks, and material limits.

 Evidence trailISO standards and mechanical design references.